Hydraulic and electric control of cell spheroids: Hydraulic and electric control of the size of a spheroid

 In equation~\eqref{eq_r2_main}, we have used the definitions~\cite{duclut2019fluid}

 Here, $\lambda^{\rm eff}$ is an an effective pumping coefficient and $\gamma^{\rm app}_{0,2}$ are apparent tensions defined in App.~\ref{sec_derivation_radii}.
-The apparent surface tension $\gamma^{\rm app}_2$ is a modification of the tissue surface tension $\gamma_2$ stemming from the flexoelectric term proportional to $\Lambda_4$.
+The apparent surface tension $\gamma^{\rm app}_2$ is a modification of the tissue surface tension~$\gamma_2$ stemming from the flexoelectric term proportional to $\Lambda_3$.
 This flexoelectric contribution plays a crucial role in lumen nucleation~\cite{duclut2019fluid}.
 In the dynamics of the outer radius of the spheroid, its effect is however minor.
-Finally, the effective pumping $\lambda^{\rm eff}$ combines the active pumping $\lambda_1$ and an electric contribution $\Lambda_1 \lambda/\Lambda$ due to electroosmosis.
+Finally, the effective pumping $\lambda^{\rm eff}$ combines the active pumping $\lambda_1$ and an electric contribution $\Lambda_1 \lambda_2/\Lambda_2$ due to electroosmosis.
+The parameters introduced above are summarized for convenience in Table~\ref{table_lookup}, and their corresponding values can be computed using Table~\ref{table_estimationParam}.